-My name is Matthew Davey; a father, a loving partner, the founder of dotBunny, the founder of the PTBO Game Jam, and streamer on Twitch.
+My name is Matthew Davey; a father, a loving partner, the founder of dotBunny, and the PTBO Game Jam.
 You might also know me better by the alias, Reapazor.
-I live in the beautiful city of Peterborough, Ontario, Canada and work as an indie game developer.
+I live in the beautiful city of Peterborough, Ontario, Canada, and work as a game developer internationally.

-My obsession with programming started in the mid 90s, which sparked my first successful games industry startup GameDaemons in 2002.
-I continue to work in and around the video game industry on many popular titles, with over 130 shipped projects.
-I hold positions on many educational institutes’ advisory boards, and enjoy giving back to the community wherever possible.
+My obsession with programming started in the mid-90s, which sparked my first successful games industry startup GameDaemons in 2002.
+I continue to work in and around the video game industry on many popular titles, with over 135 shipped projects.
+I’ve held positions on many educational institutes’ advisory boards, dabbled in education, and enjoy giving back to the community wherever possible.

 In July 2006, I started dotBunny with a single guiding directive.
-To create a company where clients could turn to industry veterans to solve their most complex of problems with simple yet elegant solutions.
-This principle has guided the company ever since, and has allowed us to focus on word of mouth referrals to grow.
-In June 2017, over 11 years since our start, we decided it was time to make our own game.
-Making other people’s dreams a reality is great, and profitable.
-It was however time for us to live up to our “we make games” tag line.
+To create a company where clients could turn to industry veterans to solve their most complex problems with simple yet elegant solutions.
+This principle has guided the company ever since and has allowed us to focus on word-of-mouth referrals to grow.
+In May 2020, we began to start pre-production on our own internal title.
+Making other people’s dreams a reality is great and profitable.
+It was, however, time for us to live up to our “we make games” tagline.

-dotBunny is very much an indie game development studio, and we are owning it.
+dotBunny is very much an indie game development studio, and we own it.
 While I wear many hats inside the company, I still see myself as a video game developer.

-While indie, we still have some big ambitions for ourselves and for Peterborough’s tech sector.
+While indie, we still have some big ambitions for ourselves and Peterborough’s tech sector.
 We are betting the bank on our project, with the hopes of restoring a proper brick and mortar video game studio in Peterborough.
-This dream won’t happen overnight, but it is a great goal and we as a company are taking steps to make it a reality.
+This dream won’t happen overnight, but it is a great goal, and we are taking steps to make it a reality.

 PTBO Game Jam

-In July 2016, I started the PTBO Game Jam, my philanthropic give back to Peterborough and the surrounding community.
+In July 2016, I started the PTBO Game Jam; my philanthropic give back to Peterborough and the surrounding community.
 It is a bi-annual not-for-profit event with the intent to foster and support the local video game development industry.
-In other not so convoluted words, I’m trying to create some tech industry in Peterborough.
-This helps with the goal of dotBunny restoring a physical studio in Peterborough, encouraging local developers to shine.
+In other not so convoluted words, I’m trying to create some tech industry hype in Peterborough.
 The event has since grown to something that I could never have imagined possible.
 With each iteration of the PTBO Game Jam, the formula gets tweaked and improved.
-The momentum behind it, is simply incredible.
+The momentum behind it is simply incredible.

 Why be an Indie Game Developer in Peterborough?

-I moved to Peterborough to go to university, while working already in the video games industry remotely.
-The town and community grew on me over the years and I decided to stay and base dotBunny here.
-While the town has its many quirks, there is still a good foundation of people here, and those people deserve so much more.
+I moved to Peterborough to go to university while working already in the video games industry remotely.
+The town and community grew on me over the years, and I decided to stay and base dotBunny here.
+While the city has its many quirks, there is still a good foundation of people here, and those people deserve so much more.
 The natural beauty of the town also amazes me, and it’s the abundance of green space.
-It is a great place to live, and raise a family, even with the quirks.
+It is a great place to live and raise a family, even with the quirks

-What does an Indie Game Developer do in their spare time?
+What does a Game Developer do in their spare time?

 The “Reapazor” name that confuses many people has a simple origin.
 Many years ago, when the internet had a smaller reach, I used the alias “Reaper”.
 As the landscape of the internet changed, so did its density of users.
 Eventually, I was running into other Reapers, to no fault of their own.
-I was working at one of our offices in Dallas so many years ago, and was discussing the problem with a colleague.
+I was working at one of the GameDaemons offices in Dallas one summer and was discussing the problem with a colleague.
 His recommendation, given he was experiencing a similar issue, was that we turn our aliases into dinosaurs.

 It has a nice ring to it, and I have yet to find anyone else that has a remotely similar name.
 It also makes getting usernames on different social media platforms a lot easier.
 Let’s not even start the conversation about domain trolls, that’s a thing of the past for this Reapazor.